2023 Most Popular Graphic Communications Bachelor's Degree Schools in Missouri

 Most Popular Missouri Schools for a Bachelor's in Graphic Communications

-Our 2023 rankings named Kansas City Art Institute the most popular school in Missouri for graphic communications students working on their bachelor’s degree.
-Kansas City Art Institute is a fairly small private not-for-profit school located in the city of Kansas City.
+Our analysis found Kansas City Art Institute to be the most popular school for graphic communications students who want to pursue a bachelor’s degree in Missouri.
+Kansas City Art Institute is a small private not-for-profit school located in the city of Kansas City.

 Women make up 70% of the graphic communication majors at the school.